2021 Los Angeles Chargers season: Week 16: at Houston Texans

 Los Angeles were hit by an outbreak of COVID-19 in the leadup to the game, with Pro Bowlers Bosa, Linsley and Ekeler among numerous potential starters ruled out.
 With the Texans also forced to put a large number of players of the COVID reserve list, there was some question of the game being postponed, but it was played on December 26 as originally scheduled.

 The Chargers scored on their first three drives to lead 12–7 early in the 2nd quarter.
 After Houston pulled three points back with a field goal, Los Angeles moved to a 1st and 10 at the Texan 39, from where Herbert's long pass was intercepted at the goal line.
 Houston faced a 2nd and 14 at their own 2 shortly afterwards, but a holding penalty on Linval Joseph gave them a first down.
 Rookie quarterback Davis Mills had completions of 36 and 41 yards in the next five plays, the latter for the touchdown that put Houston ahead to stay.

 The Chargers possessed the ball for barely eleven minutes in the second half.
 Houston responded to Hopkins' third field goal with a 7-minute touchdown drive, and Justin Jackson lost a fumble only two plays later, leading to a Texans field goal and 27–15 scoreline.
 On the next drive, Jackson caught three passes for 37 yards, and rushed twice for 16 yards and a touchdown, but Houston then put the game away with Mills' second touchdown pass.

 Los Angeles attempted no punts for the tenth time in their history, and the third time in 2021, after the earlier games with Dallas and Philadelphia.
 Jackson, who saw increased playing time in Ekeler's absence, gained 162 yards from scrimmage while leading the team in both rushing and receiving; he also scored two touchdowns, his first for three years.
 The defeat left Los Angeles needing other results to go in their favour to make the playoffs, even if they won their final two games.

+This was the first time the Chargers ever lost in Houston, being 3-0 heading into this game.